39 and a Half: Continuations

-The series was continued with a television film titled I pół, which aired on 1 December 2009, after the premiere of its last episode.
+The series was continued with a short television film titled I pół (lit.
+'And a Half'), which aired on 1 December 2009, after the premiere of its last episode.
+It was directed by Maciej Szwabe, written by Doman Nowakowski, and produced by Justyna Pawlak.
 It was further continued with the television series 39 and Half Weeks, which aired from 18 February 2019 to 8 June 2019.